1881 George Hayes Duotone Trade Cards Set and Checklist

 Also as other trade cards, these are printed on thinner card stock.
 Advertisement placements also vary with some having ads printed along the top, others on the back, and some stock cards having none at all.

-Two Color Schemes
+Two Color Schemes and a Variation

 The trade cards have a thin white border and are distinguished by their use of only two colors.
 Two different color schemes have been observed.